osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 * Team collaboration spaces.
 * Secure external collaboration where approved.

-Collaboration tools should be managed centrally and should follow organizational security policies.
+Collaboration tools should be centrally managed and should follow organizational security, access, and data protection policies.

 ---